AI Doom-Scrolling: How to Stop Obsessing Over AI News

 Mental Health Impact

-- Chronic anxiety: Repeated exposure to threat-based content keeps your stress response elevated for hours, sometimes days — and over time, this sustained activation can develop into AI burnout
+- Chronic anxiety: Repeated exposure to threat-based content can keep your stress response elevated for hours afterward — and over time, this sustained activation can develop into AI burnout

 - Distorted risk perception: The more catastrophic AI content you consume, the more likely you are to overestimate the probability and immediacy of worst-case scenarios